Kalu attends inauguration of first Auxiliary Bishop of Umuahia, calls for peace in Abia – The Sun Nigeria

-Former governor of Abia State and senator representing Abia North senatorial district, Dr. Orji Uzor Kalu on Thursday attended the inauguration of the first Auxiliary Bishop of Catholic Diocese of Umuahia, Monsignor Michael Kalu Ukpong.
+Former givernor of Abia State and senator representing Abia North, Dr. Orji Uzor Kalu on Thursday attended the inauguration of the first Auxiliary Bishop of Catholic Diocese of Umuahia, Monsignor Michael Kalu Ukpong.

-This is even as the senate Chief Whip has urged people of Abia to eschew acrimony and allow peace to reign.
+This is even as the senate Chief Whip has urged the people of Abia to ensue acrimony and allow peace to reign.

 Kalu’s visit to the Mater Dei Cathedral, Umuahia, caused traffic gridlock around the area as commercial tricycle operators and residents blocked the adjourning streets in an attempt to catch a glimpse of the senate Chief Whip.

-Kalu who had earlier spoken to journalists said his constituents did not lose anything while he was away since work on all the roads and other projects he attracted were and are still going on.
+Kalu who had earlier spoken with journalist’s, said his constituents did not lose anything while he was away since work on all the roads and other projects he attracted were and are still going on.

-While enjoining Abians to eschew political bitterness and acrimony, the former governor said the state needs peace now more than ever to develop.
+While enjoining Abians to ensue political bitterness and acrimony, the former governor said the state needs peace now more than ever to develop.

 The inauguration was witnessed by Pope Francis’ representative, the Apostolic/Papal Nuncio to Nigeria, His Excellency, Archbishop Antonio Guido Filipazzi.